top of page

 PUBLICATIONS:

 Wimpory, Dawn & Gwilym, Elise (2019).
 Musical Interaction Therapy (MIT) for Children with Autistic Spectrum Conditions (ASC’s): Underlying Rationale, Clinical Practice and Research Evidence.
-In Dunn H., Coombes E., Maclean E., Mottram H., and Nugent J., (Eds.) for Music Therapy and Autism Across the Lifespan.
+In Dunn H., Coombes E., Maclean E., Mottram H., and Nugent J., (Eds.) in Music Therapy and Autism Across the Lifespan.
 Jessica Kingsley Publishers.

 bottom of page